 - Returning to work (registered Workcover Provider).

-Greta is registered with the Australian Health Practitioner Regulation Agency (AHPRA), and is a Member of the Australian Psychological Society (MAPS) and the APS College of Clinical Psychologists (FCCLP).
+Greta is registered with the Australian Health Practitioner Regulation Agency (AHPRA), and is a Member of the Australian Psychological Society (MAPS) and a Fellow of the APS College of Clinical Psychologists (FCCLP).
 She is clinically endorsed and recognised as a clinical provider of psychological services under Medicare.

 Greta has completed a Masters in Clinical Psychology, a Graduate Diploma in Social Science (Psychology) and a Bachelor of Arts with Honours (Psychology).
 Her Honours thesis explored The Role of Achievement Goals, Self-Efficacy and Competence Satisfaction in the Relationship Between Self-Handicapping and Mental Health Symptoms, while the subject of her Masters’ thesis was the Factors Contributing to Acculturative Stress in Refugee and Migrant Adolescents.